 Cranberry barbecue sauce:

-- 2/3 cup cranberry juice – I used 100% cranberry juice so had to add 1 tbsp sugar – demerara sugar, or sucanat would work
+- 2/3 cup cranberry juice – I used 100% cranberry juice so had to add 1 tablespoon sugar – demerara sugar, or sucanat would work

 - 1 beef bouillon cube – I used GoBIO!
 Organic Beef Bouillon Cubes